Red Desert (Wyoming): Cultural and economic landscape

 Scientists trace the story of human presence in the Red Desert back 12,000 years.
 Striking evidence of early human inhabitants is seen in rock art found at the Boars Tusk, East Flaming Gorge, and Seedskadee areas.
 Researchers interpret the petroglyphs carved into rock at these sites as biographical, ceremonial, or spiritual expressions.
 The Red Desert's Black Art petrogylph is thought to date back 11,500 years, according to anthropologist and cultural historian Russell L. Tanner who says the rock art may be the continent's oldest.

 Tanner refers to the Red Desert as a marketplace and crossroads during more recent times of interaction between nomadic Plains Indians, including Blackfeet, Crows, and Shoshone.
 He writes that rock art of the times, especially along the Green River, sprang from a melding of Indian cultures represented by imagery of the Plains Indian warrior tradition.
 Other pre-historic evidence include Native American artifacts estimated to be more than 10,000 years old found in the Killpecker Sand Dunes, often in company with bison bones.

 Generations of American families, beginning in the 1840s, also left their mark upon the desert as they migrated westward along emigrant trails.
 The environmental impact of an estimated 350,000 pioneers and their wagon trains traveling through Wyoming between 1841 and 1868 is still visible today.
-In some cases, such as at Guernsey, wagon wheels wore ruts deep into solid sandstone.
+In some cases, such as at Guernsey, wagon wheels wore ruts deep into solid limestone.
 However, most trail ruts are less dramatic but still evidence of a people's history worn into the earth.

 Historic trails used by nineteenth century stagecoaches are also part of the Red Desert's legacy.
 Of particular note, the Overland Stage initially followed the Platte River and the Oregon Trail to South Pass, but later shifted to a route across southern Wyoming.
 Stagecoach ruts in the desert are still visible in a variety of locations including north of Baggs.
 A short-lived gold rush in the mountains north of the Red Desert beginning in 1867 led to stage and freight service from Point of Rocks on the Union Pacific Railroad north to South Pass City.
 There are segments of the Oregon, California, Mormon, and Pony Express trails, along with archeological and fossil artifacts.